rubrikinc/ansible-role-rubrik-connector/README.md

 Ansible Role: Rubrik Connector
 =========

-An Ansible Role that installs the Rubrik Connector on Linux (RedHat, Debian and Windows) machines.
+An Ansible Role that installs the Rubrik Connector on Linux (RedHat and Debian) and Window machines.

 Role Variables
 --------------